-ClickView currently stores personal data in data centers in Sydney, Australia and using the Microsoft Azure cloud platform.
+ClickView currently stores personal data in data centers in Sydney, Australia using Microsoft Azure and Amazon Web Services cloud platforms.

 In respect of personal data stored in Sydney, the European Commission’s set of model contractual “Standard Clauses” remains a valid approach to transfers of personal data from the EU to non-EU countries.
 ClickView has released a Data Processing Addendum that contractually commits us to comply with the EU’s data protection principles.
 Our ClickView customers can request a copy of this addendum by contacting email@example.com

-In respect of personal data stored in the Microsoft Azure cloud platform.
-Microsoft provides extensive documentation regarding Microsoft Azure, its security practices, certifications and GDPR compliance commitments.
-GDPR compliance is included in the contractual commitment from Microsoft to ClickView.
-Further information is available online from Microsoft’s trust center resources at:
+In respect of personal data stored in the Microsoft Azure and Amazon Web Services cloud platform.
+Both Amazon and Microsoft provide extensive documentation regarding security practices, certifications and GDPR compliance commitments.
+GDPR compliance is included in ClickView’s contractual commitments with Microsoft and Amazon.
+Further information is available online from each party’s trust center resources at:

 In addition, customer support teams located in London, United Kingdom and Sydney, Australia may access personal data solely for troubleshooting and maintaining ClickView’s services.